raviumadi/biosonix/_posts/recipes/2023-09-10-Sweet-And-Sour-Lime-Pickles.md

 Mill the spices or use a blender to powder.

-Add this mixture to the lemon preparation when it's still hot but after turning off the heat.
+Add this mixture to the lime preparation when it's still hot but after turning off the heat.

 ### Garlic Oil Mixture